Pim Fortuyn: Islam and immigration

+Fortuyn was critical of Islamic culture and argued that gradual Islamization was occurring in Dutch society as a consequence of immigration and multicultural policies in the Netherlands.
 When asked about his opposition to Muslim immigration, Fortuyn explained that, "I have no desire to go through the emancipation of women and homosexuals all over again."
 In August 2001, Fortuyn was quoted in the Rotterdams Dagblad newspaper saying, "I am also in favour of a cold war with Islam.
 I see Islam as an extraordinary threat, as a hostile religion."
-In the TV program Business class, Fortuyn said that Muslims in the Netherlands did not accept Dutch society; he believed that the religion of Islam was fundamentally intolerant and incompatible with Western values.
+In the TV program Business Class, Fortuyn said that Muslims in the Netherlands did not accept Dutch society; he believed that the religion of Islam was fundamentally intolerant and incompatible with Western values.
 He said that Muslims in the Netherlands needed to accept living together with the Dutch, and that if this was unacceptable for them, then they were free to leave.
 His concluding words in the TV program were "...
 I want to live together with the Muslim people, but it takes two to tango."
-Fortuyn also maintained that he did not object to Muslim immigrants because of their race or ethnicity, and was not against a multi-racial society, but opposed what he saw as lack of integration and unwillingness to adapt to Dutch standards of modernity and social liberalism within Muslim communities.
+Fortuyn also strongly maintained that he did not object to Muslim immigrants because of their race or ethnicity, and was not against a multiracial society, but opposed what he saw as lack of integration and unwillingness to adapt to Dutch standards of modernity and social liberalism within Muslim communities.

-On 9 February 2002, additional statements made by him were carried in the Volkskrant.
+On 9 February 2002, additional statements made by him were carried in an interview with Volkskrant during his leadership of the Livable Netherlands party.
+Fortuyn argued that Islamic culture would deem him "less than a pig" for being a Christian and a homosexual.
 He said that the Netherlands, with a population of 16 million, had enough inhabitants, and the practice of allowing as many as 40,000 asylum-seekers into the country each year had to be stopped.
 The actual number for 2001 was 27,000, down slightly on the previous year.
-He claimed that if he became part of the next government, he would pursue a restrictive immigration policy while also granting citizenship to a large group of illegal immigrants.

-He said that he did not intend to "unload our Moroccan hooligans" onto the Moroccan King Hassan.
+Fortuyn also argued that he would not allow any more Muslim immigrants into the Netherlands if it were legally possible.
+He claimed that if he became part of the next government, he would pursue a restrictive immigration policy while also granting citizenship to a large group of illegal immigrants, saying that he did not intend to "unload our Moroccan hooligans" onto the Moroccan King Hassan.
 Hassan had died three years earlier.
 He considered Article 7 of the constitution, which asserts freedom of speech, of more importance than Article 1, which forbids discrimination on the basis of religion, life principles, political inclination, race, or sexual preference.
-Fortuyn distanced himself from Hans Janmaat of the Centrum Democraten, who in the 1980s wanted to remove all foreigners from the country and was repeatedly convicted for discrimination and hate speech.
+Fortuyn also distanced himself from Hans Janmaat of the Centrum Democraten, who in the 1980s wanted to remove all foreigners from the country and was repeatedly convicted for discrimination and hate speech.